PX4/PX4-user_guide/en/frames_multicopter/qav_r_5_kiss_esc_racer.md

 ## Software Configuration

-> **Warning**
-> Always make sure to have either battery or propellers pyhsically removed from your vehicle during any initial configuration.
+> **Warning** Always make sure to have either battery or propellers physically removed from your vehicle during any initial configuration.
 Better safe than sorry!

-For general configuration instruction please refer to the [step-by-step guide](https://docs.px4.io/en/config/).
+For general configuration instruction please see [Basic Configuration](../config/README.md).

 For this build I pulled the latest PX4 master because it supports the "FMU as task" improvements is [explained just below](#improve-racer-performance) and flashed it to the Pixracer.
 I used [QGC](http://qgroundcontrol.com/) daily build configure the following:
 - Choose the [Quadrotor x configuration](../airframes/airframe_reference.md#quadrotor-x) Airframe